openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-layout-development-tabs.md

 > **Note:**
 >
-> - The TabContent component does not support generic width properties; its width defaults to filling the parent Tabs component.
+> - The TabContent component does not support setting generic width properties; its width defaults to filling the parent Tabs component.
-> - The TabContent component does not support generic height properties; its height is determined by the parent Tabs component's height and the TabBar component's height.
+> - The TabContent component does not support setting generic height properties; its height is determined by the parent Tabs component's height and the TabBar component's height.

-Tabs wrap TabContent with curly braces, as shown in Figure 2, where TabContent displays the corresponding content.
+Tabs wrap TabContent with curly braces, as shown in Figure 2, where TabContent displays the corresponding content pages.

 ![tab-2](figures/tab-2.png)

-Each TabContent requires a tab, configured via its `tabBar` property.
-The example below sets the `tabBar` property to define the tab's content:
+Each TabContent requires a corresponding tab, which can be configured via the tabBar property.
+Setting the tabBar property on a TabContent component defines the content for its corresponding tab.

 ```cangjie
  TabContent() {